vitalab/vitalab.github.io/article/_posts/2019-09-18-double-descent-curve.md

 * It is not clear how these results transfer to deep learning.
 It would be interesting to try to produce these curves for deep models.
 * Small datasets, like medical datasets: the _double descent curve_ might make sense.
-* Heavy datasets, like Imagenet: $$ N = C \cdot n = 10^3 \cdot 10^6 = 10^9 $$, which is larger than the size of most ImageNet models.
+* Heavy datasets, like ImageNet: $$ N = C \cdot n = 10^3 \cdot 10^6 = 10^9 $$, which is larger than the size of most ImageNet models.
 For these models, the interpolation threshold seems very high compared to successful model sizes.
 Maybe there is some power in deep-learning to decrease this threshold?
 Maybe these models are in the _classical regime_?